 The former Dutch player John Van Lottum said he reported the renowned coach Pato Alvarez, both Andy Murray and Grigor Dimitrov’s coach when they trained in Barcelona as teenagers, for injecting a player in the buttock.

 “I’ve once actually seen something suspicious, two years ago in Barcelona.
 I saw along with two other tennis players that the Spanish coach Pato Alvarez put an injection into the buttock of Carlos Cuadrado.”
 Van Lottum told NRC in 2004.
 “He was a youth champion of Roland Garros.
-We have reported that to the ATP then the boy is then never heard from again.”
+We have reported that to the ATP.”

 Alvarez had to bat off “sexual harassment” allegationsfrom a 16 year-old player in the 1980s.
 Whether these allegations from Van Lottum were ever substantiated or not, Alvarez has always been free to work in tennis.